griffithlab/civic-docs/docs/model/variants/overview.rst

 variants (SVs such as translocations and inversions), and other events that differ from the "normal" genome.
 In some cases a CIViC variant may represent events of the transcriptome or proteome.
 For example, 'expression' or 'over-expression' is a valid variant.
-Regardless of the variant, it must have an Predictive, Prognostic, Predisposing or Diagnostic clinical relevance to be entered in CIViC.
 New curators should generally avoid proposing new variants that are unlike any already in CIViC.
+All CIViC Variants are associated with one or more Molecular Profiles with some evidence of clinical relevance (predictive, prognostic, diagnostic, etc).

 .. thumbnail:: /images/figures/CIViC_variant-fields_v2b.png